Tyler Huntley: Cleveland Browns (second stint)

 On August 5, 2025, Huntley signed with the Browns.
 After competing for a roster spot with Joe Flacco, Kenny Pickett, Dillon Gabriel, and Shedeur Sanders, Huntley was ultimately released by the Browns on August 24.

 Baltimore Ravens (third stint)

+2025 season

 On August 27, 2025, Huntley was signed to the Baltimore Ravens' practice squad to fill the third-string quarterback role.
 He was signed to the active roster on October 24.
-On October 26, 2025, he started his first game of the season, filling in for the injured Lamar Jackson and over second-string quarterback Cooper Rush, ending a four game Ravens losing streak with a 30-16 win over the Chicago Bears.
-It was described as "arguably the best game of his six-year career", as he went 17-of-22 for 186 yards passing and one touchdown, as well as rushing for 53 yards, including a 29 yard run, the longest of his career.
+On October 26, 2025, he started his first game of the season, filling in for the injured Lamar Jackson and over second-string quarterback Cooper Rush, ending a four-game Ravens losing streak with a 30–16 win over the Chicago Bears.
+It was described as "arguably the best game of his six-year career", as he went 17-of-22 for 186 yards passing and one touchdown, as well as rushing for 53 yards, including a 29-yard run, the longest of his career.
+After kneeling out the 24–0 rout over the Cincinnati Bengals in Week 15, Huntley would be forced into the Week 16 game against the New England Patriots after Jackson suffered a back injury late in the second quarter.
+He threw for 101 yards and rushed for 7 yards, but the Ravens would blow a fourth-quarter lead and lose 24–28.
+In another must-win Week 17 game against the Green Bay Packers, Huntley started with Jackson still injured.
+He would throw for 107 yards and a touchdown while adding 60 yards rushing in a 41–24 win to keep the Ravens' playoff hopes alive.

+2026 season

+On March 7, 2026, Huntley signed a two-year, $5 million contract extension with Baltimore worth up to $11 million with incentives.